LejonKralemann/CISTRANSGUIDE/readme.txt

 - Then install dos2unix with "apt install dos2unix"
 - Place CISGUIDE_primary.sh, Sample_information.txt, fastq.gz files, and reference fastas ("PLASMID_NAME.fa") in your work directory.
-- Run the software with something like: bash shared/CISGUIDE_primary2.sh -p shared -f FALSE |& tee -a shared/primary_log.txt Replace "shared" with the name of the folder in which the files are
+- Run the software with something like: bash workdir/CISGUIDE_primary2.sh -p workdir -f FALSE -t 150 |& tee -a workdir/primary_log.txt Replace "workdir" with the name of the folder in which the files are
 - The output is a folder per library, containing a .bam and .bam.bai file so that sequences may be visualized in a genome browser, and a text file ending in "_A.txt" containing all preprocessed reads.
 - Next, place the files that end in "_A.txt", the reference fastas (change minus sign to underscore), and Sample_information.txt in the CISGUIDE input folder.
 Then run the R script (CISGUIDE.R).
 - The output is one excel file per library showing on every row a unique event.
 Another excel file contains all data together.